-B6 is known to lower risk of depression, heart disease and rheumatoid arthritis based on a study conducted at the University of Maryland Medical Center.
+B6 is known to lower the risk of depression, heart disease, and rheumatoid arthritis based on a study conducted at the University of Maryland Medical Center.

-Riboflavin or B2 – another vitamin B member is needed to support the nervous system and synthesize red blood cells.
-It is also important known to prevent free radical compounds from damaging the DNA or cellular tissues.
+Riboflavin or B2—another vitamin B member—is needed to support the nervous system and synthesize red blood cells.
+It is also known to prevent free radical compounds from damaging the body’s DNA or cellular tissues.

-B3, also known as niacin, is known to improve the good cholesterol levels.
-It may, however, develop insulin resistance and hence should be taken in limited quantities.
+B3, also known as niacin, is known to improve the “good” cholesterol levels.
+It may, however, induce insulin resistance and hence should be taken in limited quantities.

-B5 or pantothenic acid as it is an essential ingredient to help our body convert food into energy.
-It helps to turn carbohydrates into glucose which is the fuel that gives us energy.
+B5 or pantothenic acid is an essential ingredient to help our body convert food into energy.
+It helps to turn carbohydrates into glucose, which is the fuel that gives us energy.

-Folic acid or folate (B9) – another vitamin B is important as it plays an important role in preventing neural tube defects in infants and also helps improve general health.
-Too much of it is however not recommended.
+Folic acid or folate (B9)—another B vitamin—is important as it plays a crucial role in preventing neural tube defects in infants and also helps improve general health.
+Too much of it, however, is not recommended.